 Severe AUD: six or more symptoms

-However, mild AUD can progress in severity, which is why seeking treatment early is important.
+It’s important to point out that even mild alcoholism can progress in severity, which is why seeking treatment early is important.

 Depending on your specific goals and needs, there are many types of treatment programs and supportive resources available.
 Treatment may include: